 Don't put papers or other flammable items into your ashtrays.
 Hot cigarettes or other smoking materials could ignite them, causing a damaging fire.

 The cigarette lighter is located near the ashtray.
 Press it all the way in and release.
 It will pop back by itself when it's ready to light.
-You may also have a lighter located at the rear seat air outlet.
+You may also have a lighter on the back of the center console near the rear seat air outlet.
 Note that power to the cigarette lighter will shut off 10 minutes after the ignition is turned off.
 This helps to prevent battery drainage.
-For more information, see "Inadvertent Battery Saver" earlier in this section.
+For more information, see "Inadvertent Power Battery Saver" earlier in this section.